 You can show both streams together, or easily switch between them.

-To learn more about how to create a screencast with a presenter video, watch our webinar recording:
+To learn more about how to create a screencast together with a presenter video, watch our webinar recording:

 Step 7.
 Edit Your Tutorial Video